THE DEPARTMENTS OF GREEK AND LATIN

 The New Posidippus: A Hellenistic Poetry Book.
 Edited by Kathryn Gutzwiller, New York, Oxford University Press, 2005.

 Ancient Literacies: The Culture of Reading in Greece and Rome.
-Edited by William Johnson and Holt Parker, New York, Oxford University Press, 2009
+Edited by William Johnson, New York, Oxford University Press, 2009

 THE MODERN HISTORY OF THE DEPARTMENT